 This is how augmentation is achieved.
 Internet Marketing works the same.
 Let me give you another example.
 Recently your electricity bill has skyrocketed since your son has moved back after college.
 You are debating with you wife if you should get Solar (intrinsic motivation).
 You go to these two websites:

 This is very simple.
-Yet, advertisers still miss on this.
-One solar TV commercial said “the installers are great roofers”.
+Yet, advertisers still miss this.
+One recent solar TV commercial actually said “the installers are great roofers”.
 I am sure you get the idea.
 “Installers are great roofers” is absolutely extrinsic to your intrinsic motivation.
-Instead he could have said: “We can save you at least 90 percent on your electricity bill”
+Instead he could have said: “We can save you at least 50 percent on your electricity bill”

 What is important is this: If any of these two websites could correctly predict all and every visitor’s intrinsic motivations better, it will be more successful.
 Remember this!